 How do you know if you are successfully cultivating and retaining donors?
 Do you measure it?
 Well, if you’re not, you should!

 Closely tracking and analyzing your Donor Retention Rate will help determine what strategies are working and what aren’t, while helping you better understand your donors.

-While there is no secret formula to cultivating donors, there are a few strategies to adopt in order to maximize your relationship with donors.
+While there is no secret, 5-step formula to perfectly cultivate your donors, there are a few strategies you might adopt (based on research and proven with data) in order to maximize your relationship with donors.